3-mercaptopyruvate sulfurtransferase

-In enzymology, a 3-mercaptopyruvate sulfurtransferase is an enzyme that catalyzes the chemical reactions of 3-mercaptopyruvate.
-This enzyme belongs to the family of transferases, specifically the sulfurtransferases.
-This enzyme participates in cysteine metabolism.
-It is encoded by the MPST gene.
+3-mercaptopyruvate sulfurtransferase is an enzyme that catalyzes the overall chemical reaction:

-The enzyme is of interest because it provides a pathway for detoxification of cyanide, especially since it occurs widely in the cytosol and distributed broadly.
+The enzyme is of interest because it provides a pathway for detoxification of cyanide, especially since it occurs widely in the cytosol and is broadly distributed.
+It participates in cysteine metabolism and is encoded by the MPST gene.

 Nomenclature

-The systematic name of this enzyme class is 3-mercaptopyruvate:cyanide sulfurtransferase.
+This enzyme is a transferases, specifically the sulfurtransferases.
+Its systematic name is 3-mercaptopyruvate:cyanide sulfurtransferase.
 This enzyme is also called beta-mercaptopyruvate sulfurtransferase and in the older literature, human liver rhodanese.

 Structure

 Gene

 The MPST gene lies on the chromosome location of 22q12.3 and consists of 6 exons.
 Alternatively spliced transcript variants encoding the same protein have been identified.

 Protein

 The encoded cytoplasmic protein is a member of the rhodanese family but is not rhodanese itself, which is found only in mitochondria.
 MPST protein consists of 317 amino acid residues and weighs 35250Da.
 MPST contains two rhodanese domains with similar secondary structures suggesting a common evolutionary origin.
 The catalytic cysteine residue only exists in the C-terminal rhodanese domain.
 The protein can function as a monomer or as a disulfide-linked homodimer.